Contents this page

-Scrying seemed to indicate that the vessels raiders were originating from
+Scrying seemed to indicate that the raiders were originating from

 the islands of Gathner, and scout vessels were sent there to investigate.

-None of the vessels returned, but Thoom mystics picked up detected
+None of the vessels returned, but Thoom mystics detected

 Mind-Casts from the Otalla the Mystic, a survivor who had managed to make it

 ashore.
-She confirmed that the vessels were coming from the descendents of
+She confirmed that the vessels were coming from the descendants of

 the people that Mobius had exiled there.
 Otalla avoided detection for